mealaud/mealaud.github.io/content/academics/complex-analysis/power-series.md

 There is also a more common definition of the radius of convergence: $ R = \liminf_{n \to \infty} |c_n|^{-1/n}  $.
 This is equal to our definition, but to me it feels more opaque and harder to use than our supremum definition of the radius of convergence.

-## Differentiation of Power Series
+## Differentiation of power series
 This works as you expect (in the radius of convergence).
 {{% MathEnv "thm" %}}
 Suppose that the power series $\sum_{n=0}^{\infty}c_n (z-z_0)^n $ has radius of convergence $ R > 0 $.
 Then the function $ f(z) =\sum_{n=0}^{\infty}c_n (z-z_0)^n $ is differentiable in the disk $ D(z_0, R) $, with derivative given by